award

 • Third-party drivers or passengers affected by the accident.

-Because of the various entities involved, determining liability and navigating insurance claims can become extremely challenging.
+Due to the various entities involved, determining liability and navigating insurance claims can become highly complex.
 Our attorneys have extensive experience handling such cases, making us uniquely qualified to represent clients in these complicated scenarios.

 Who Can Be Held Liable in a Rental Car Accident?